netdata/netdata/collectors/ebpf_process.plugin/README.md

 # eBPF monitoring with Netdata

-This collector plugin uses eBPF to monitor system calls inside your operating system's kernel.
+This collector plugin uses eBPF (Extended Berkeley Packet Filter) to monitor system calls inside your operating system's kernel.
 For now, the main goal of this plugin is to monitor IO and process management on the host where it is running.

 <figure>
   <img src="https://user-images.githubusercontent.com/1153921/74746434-ad6a1e00-5222-11ea-858a-a7882617ae02.png" alt="An example of VFS charts, made possible by the eBPF collector plugin" />